 Awakening Kundalini causes the tip of the muscle to come in direct contact with the base of Sushumna.
 What the tip does is that it starts a pumping action, due to which the fluid in Sushumna starts rising.
-This fluid, then, surpasses the knot at the top of the column and enters the skull.
+This fluid then surpasses the knot at the top of the column and enters the skull.
 It makes its way around the skull and exits it through Brahmarandra, a tiny hole located on the skull.
-It is also known as Burr Hole, and one can feel it positioned in between the eyebrows.
+It is also known as Burr Hole, and one can feel it positioned between the eyebrows.

-The liquid then flows downwards through the muscles of the cheeks, the neck, the abdomen, and finally, reaching the same spiral muscle where it all began.
+The liquid then flows downwards through the cheeks, neck, and abdomen muscles and finally reaches the same spiral muscle where it all began.
 The entire process continues in the form of a fluid cycle.

 What Happens After the Kundalini Awakening Happens?

-The definition of Kundalini and the technique of awakening it might be different to a great extent from one text to another, but the impacts are more or less the same.
+The definition of Kundalini and the technique of awakening it might differ greatly from one text to another, but the impacts are more or less the same.
 Religious and medical experts believe that the body and the individual’s mindset transform once his Kundalini is Awakened.

 There may not be significant transformations look-wise, but abilities-wise, the changes are extreme.
-The one who’s had his Kundalini Awakened can control his body and mind so that he can limit the intake of fundamental things like food, air, and water as per his desire still be healthy.
+The one who’s had his Kundalini Awakened can control his body and mind to limit the intake of fundamental things like food, air, and water as per his desire and still be healthy.
 He can cut out emotions like love, friendship, brotherhood, and so on and still maintain his sanity.
 He can travel the cosmos by letting his soul fly while the body remains on the ground.
-He acquires enlightenment, and quite possibly, even becomes one with God.
+He acquires enlightenment and, quite possibly, even becomes one with God.